ernestojpg/load-test-server/README.md

 Hello world!
 ```

+As you can see in the example, by default the server returns the response with no
-We can pass optional headers in the request for changing the default behaviour of
+delays (`delay: 0`).
+We can change this default behaviour passing optional headers
-the application.
+in the request:

 * `delay: <delay>`: This header will force the server to delay/sleep for `<delay>` milliseconds
   before returning the response.